-Remember the acronym NEAT: Non-Exercise Activity Thermogenesis.
-NEAT describes the total calories your body is burning when you're moving throughout the day:
+Remember the acronym NEAT, or Non-Exercise Activity Thermogenesis.
+NEAT describes the total calories your body is burning when you're moving throughout the day.

-- 60% of calories are spent just keeping your body alive (heart pumping, brain thinking, organs working).
+- Sixty percent of calories are spent just keeping your body alive — heart pumping, brain thinking, organs working.

-- 10% are used to eat and digest food.
+- Ten percent are used to eat and digest food.

-- 30% can be devoted to movement.
-All movement counts!
+- Thirty percent can be devoted to movement.

-- Go "old school" with chores like vacuuming instead of using the Roomba or a manual clipper instead of an electric hedge trimmer
+- Go "old school" with chores — use a vacuum instead of using the Roomba, or pick up that snow shovel instead of using the snowblower.

-So, what counts as exercise?
-Any and all movement.
+Any and all movement counts.
 What you do is limited only by your imagination.
-Have fun!
+Have fun.